Senior Police Administration Course (through an Indigenous lens)

 Eligibility and mandatory requirements

-- This course is offered to Indigenous members of the law enforcement community who have recently been promoted to manager or who are officers in preparation of a possible promotion.
+- This course is offered to personnel of law enforcement organizations who have recently been promoted to manager or who are officers in preparation of a possible promotion.

-- Indigenous members must have the support of their immediate supervisor and two years of supervisory experience.
+- Course participants must have the support of their immediate supervisor and two years of supervisory experience.
 Experience can relate to managing agency-wide or national level programs or supervising personnel exercising a variety of functions.

 - The college takes into consideration the organizational structure and/or rank when reviewing submissions for the course.
 You may be asked to submit a letter from your immediate supervisor as a supporting document for admission to the course.